 Tissue specimens should only be analyzed after the positive and negative control tissues have been deemed valid.
 Negative staining indicates that the antigen was not detected in the tissue while positive staining represents the presence of the antigen.

 A tissue section stained with hematoxylin and eosin should be used to analyze the morphology of the tissue specimen and verified by a qualified pathologist.

-Performance Characteristics
+Peformance Characteristics

 This antibody has been validated by immunohistochemistry using a FFPE human tissue microarray comprised of different types of normal and cancerous tissues.
-Positive staining was observed in tonsil, colon cancer and all other types of cancer tissues.
+Positive staining was observed in tonsil and colon cancer tissues.
 No staining was seen in loss of MLH1 expression colorectal cancer tissue.
 A representative positive staining image is shown on Page 1.